JRC1995/Abstractive-Summarization/README.md

 on.
 So better preprocessing and tokenization may be desirable.

-With more layer depth, larger hidden size, mini-batch training, and other changes, this model may have potential, or may not.
+With more layer depth, larger hidden size, mini-batch training, and other changes, this model may have potential.

 The same arcitechture should be usable for training on translation data.